DashieTM/pycol/documentation.typ

 For an actual game we would suggest to not use a python game engine, unless you would like to hack something together quickly, without regard for things such as performance.

 #section[Making Of]
-We started out with just creating the base game.\
-Here we just made a character that can move around and has to collect green dots on the map, which are considered as food.\
-The red dots serve as a "poison", which simply gives the player the opposite of "food".\
-Hence, food will increase the player size and poison will decrease the food size.\
-After the base game worked, we were able to adapt the Model from the tutorial to our game, we therefore specifically wanted to make a different game to see how the AI fares on something other than what was shown.\
-Here we had to map all the states that our game offers to the AI and store/update all values accordingly.\
-It is important to note, that we started with this project before we learned about the algorithm in the AI course, this means we were rather confused at first about all the terms and calculations.\
-But as we started to learn about all these terms, it became clear as to what function servers which purpose.

 #subsection[The Game]
 We wanted to create our own little game and not just copy the game from the tutorial we watched.\
 Therefore, we designed a two dimensional game where the player is a small ball and has to collect or eat other balls.\